zstumgoren/executions-viz/README.md

 }
 ```

 If you reload the browser, the tick marks should be gone.
-But the "domain" lines that form the first and last tick marks remain.
+But the "domain" lines that include the first and last tick marks remain.
 Let's get rid of those lines entirely.
 We'll borrow a trick from the [Axis Styling][] example code to remove the lines, which have a class attribute of `.domain`.

 Add the following line in `app.js` after `call(bottomAxis);`: